 What did the investigation find?

 The UK’s Information Commissioner’s Office (ICO) conducted an investigation and found that British Airways had failed to meet General Data Protection Regulation (GDPR) standards for data protection.
-As a result, the ICO fined British Airways £20 million in one of the largest penalties ever imposed for a data protection failure in the UK.
+As a result, the ICO fined British Airways £20 million.

 BA group litigation claim

 Lawyers launched a group litigation claim to seek compensation for the distress and inconvenience caused by the breach.
-British Airways settled, agreeing to compensate affected customers.
+British Airways settled on a no-fault basis, agreeing to compensate affected customers.

 Wider impact and lessons learned